 This can skew the results considerably and provide falsely negative data on how much a company will earn per visitor.
 On the other hand, if you are gaining a lot of recurring buyers, you may wish to document this trend and use total buyers instead.
 This might depend on what it is you are selling, as well as whether you want to track individual habits as well as revenue.

 RPV is a much more thorough and insightful metric for those who wish to measure online sales than Conversion Rate (CVR).

-Put simply, conversion rate tracks the percentage of visitors to your site that make a purchase.
+Put simply, conversion rate tracks the percentage of visitors to your site that makes a purchase.
 If the product or products you are selling are of one price, this would paint a complete picture of how your business is performing.
 Most e-commerce platforms, however, are selling products of different value.
 For example, a conversion rate of 3% for a fidget spinner worth $2 is very poor, but for a sofa worth $1,000 it is highly desirable.
 So what is needed is a metric that takes into account AOV – Average Order Value.

-Average order value is the average revenue made per visitor.
+The average order value is the average revenue made per visitor.
 The aforementioned fidget spinner has an AOV of just 6p, but the sofa has an AOV of $30.
 So why not use this metric to calculate how much a business earns per visitor?
 Well just because conversion rate comes with an inherent blind spot, doesn’t mean it’s a metric without merit.
 If the only data you have is AOV, how are you to know if your website is performing to its full potential?
-Also, a low conversion rate directly affects your websites ranking.
+Also, a low conversion rate directly affects your website’s ranking.
 The lower the ranking, the less likely customers are going to find it in the first place.
 The answer?
 Combine both metrics.
 This is how RPV came into being.

 How To Improve Revenue Per Visitor